Wildfire smoke linked to heightened risk of dementia diagnosis, new California research finds

 There is also a greater risk to people who work outside.

-"Making sure you have adequate, efficient filtration, changing your air filters or make sure they are getting changed and your filtration system is being cleaned," Rubarth responded.
+"Making sure you have adequate, efficient filtration, changing your air filters or make sure they are getting changed and your filtration system is being cleaned," Rubarth suggested.

 It is also suggested that when the air quality is unhealthy, people wear an N95 mask when outdoors to reduce risk.